catalink-eu/tate-skos/README.md

 | level-1 |  142  |
 | level-2 |  2251 |

-The aim of this work was to assess how easy it is to deploy our [CASPAR framework](https://caspar.catalink.eu/) for converting the set of JSON files into a SKOS taxonomy.
 Having the subject hierarchy in SKOS format enables its easy publication and use by third parties as [linked data](https://en.wikipedia.org/wiki/Linked_data).
+Therefore, in order to establish semantic interoperability with third parties and help out with Tate's extroversion, our aim in this work was to convert the JSON files to a SKOS taxonomy using our in-house [CASPAR framework](https://caspar.catalink.eu/) for semantic data integration.

 ## Semantic Data Integration with CASPAR